Richard A. Muller: Positions and recognition

 In the 1980s, Muller joined the JASON advisory group, which brings together prominent scientists as consultants for the United States Department of Defense.

 He was named a MacArthur Foundation Fellow in 1982.
 He also received the Alan T. Waterman Award in 1978 from the National Science Foundation "for highly original and innovative research which has led to important discoveries and inventions in diverse areas of physics, including astrophysics, radioisotope dating, and optics".

-Muller is a founder and board member of the Berkeley Earth Surface Temperature ("BEST") project, which has published an independent analysis of the Earth's surface temperature records.
+Muller is a founder and board member of Berkeley Earth, a non-profit organization focused on publishing independent analyses of the Earth's surface temperature records.

 In 1999, he received a distinguished teaching award from UC Berkeley.
 His "Physics for Future Presidents" series of lectures, in which Muller teaches a synopsis of modern qualitative (i.e. without resorting to complicated math) physics, has been released publicly on YouTube by UC Berkeley and has been published in book form.
 It has been one of the most highly regarded courses at Berkeley.
 In December 2009, Muller officially retired from teaching the course, although he still occasionally gives guest lectures.

 In 2015 a team including Muller received the Breakthrough Prize in Fundamental Physics for the Supernova Cosmology Project.